-There are significant sectors of the economy of interest to TF that are not at present wellrepresented by an EMN.
-These include telecommunications and Position, Navigation and Timing
+There are significant sectors of the economy of interest to TF that are not at present well-represented by an EMN.
+These include telecommunications and Position, Navigation and Timing (PNT).

-(PNT).
 Attempts to set up an EMN related to PNT have so far been unsuccessful.
 A proposal to focus on the geodesy sector as the primary user of high-performance PNT received mixed support.
-The current intention is to focus instead on PNT applications in mobility and transport, in particular to autonomous vehicles, and if this EMN goes ahead TC-TF will maintain a close interest in it.
+Now there is a new initiative: the focus is on autonomous transport themes including navigation, sensor performance, synchronization, artificial intelligence and machine learning.
+Some NMIs have already indicated their interest, others interested parties can join, the TC-TF will take a close interest.